Shopify accounting automation software

 The issue is this: Shopify only allows one bank account per Shopify Account.

-This means that multi-location businesses utilizing Shopify POS cannot choose to have each store’s net revenue payout allocated to its own separate bank account.
+This means that multi-location businesses or franchises utilizing Shopify POS cannot choose to have each store’s net revenue payout allocated to its own separate bank account.
 Instead, the payout for all their stores comes into one central bank account and it’s up to the accounting team to manually calculate and move each store’s net payout revenue to the appropriate bank account.
 (The other way to do it is to create separate Shopify Accounts, one per store, but this is usually not chosen due to the extra complexity in managing products, discounts, and sales tax, etc).

 It can be time consuming to manually track the payouts per store, to say the least.
 Accounting teams will need to track per-location sales, sales tax, returns, gift cards and discounts, and then total that up each day.
 Then, when each payout arrives (typically covering several days of sales) it needs to be reconciled to each day’s sales per location, and then split manually so that a transfer can be made to each location’s bank account.
 A lot of spreadsheets will be needed.